cymkG/Dynamic-neural-networks/README.md

 It is written purely in MATLAB language.
 It is self-contained.
 There is no external dependency.

 Design Goal:
 The algorithm is intended to find the optimum number of lag time and number of hidden neurons for the specific time series data based on multiple evaluation criteria.
+The flowchart of training dynamic neural network is added to the repository (Dynamic_Neural_Network_by_Farhad_Faghihi.JPG).

 The inputs to algorithm includes:
 1) Input and output time series variables